Cold Cuts (Paul McCartney album): Cold Cuts single LP

 The final sessions that attempted an official release of Cold Cuts was in August 1987.
 McCartney mixed and edited another version of the album with producer Chris Thomas and engineer Bill Price.
 Additional work was done to "Mama's Little Girl" and "Same Time Next Year".
 According to an interview with McCartney, this version was to feature album art by Saul Steinberg.
-Steinberg's art would later appear on the "Put It There" single cover.

 Cancellation

 In 1987 McCartney's new manager, Richard Odgen, recommended that, at this point in McCartney's career, releasing a best-of compilation would be a better idea, so Cold Cuts was scrapped in place of All the Best! that was released in November 1987.
 Previously unreleased track "Waterspout" was initially planned to be released on that album but was pulled at the last minute.

 After bootleg versions of "Cold Cuts" appeared on the market, McCartney abandoned the project permanently.

 Possible tracks considered for the album

 Below is a list of the possible tracks that were under consideration over the lifetime of the project.
 All of the unreleased songs have appeared on various bootlegs.